InesMatrougui/Determinants_of_integration/README.md

   Step 1: Execution of the WorkflowBowBlast pipeline https://github.com/HeloiseMuller/WorkflowBowBlast with the blastn=TRUE option enabled.
 This step produces BLASTn alignments.

-  Step 2: Use of the script `3-FindChimera_alongSegments.R` part of the Chimera pipeline.
-This script processes the BLASTn results to identify chimeric reads along HIM segments.
+  Step 2: Use of the script `3-FindChimera_alongSegments.R` part of the Chimera pipeline https://github.com/HeloiseMuller/Chimera.
+This script processes the BLASTn results to identify chimeric reads.

 The file all_chimera.csv is a merged version of the outputs from all samples.